 If the property you purchase is occupied, it is your responsibility to have the occupants removed.

-In most cases the owner can redeem the property, even after the sale, for a period of 10 calendar days from the date of sale.
+In most cases the owner can redeem the property, even after the sale, up until the order for confirmation of sale is approved by the court.
 By law the owner can declare bankruptcy within that same period.

 CONDITIONS OF SALE

 A. Each property is sold subject to restrictions of record which are unknown to the Sheriff and subject to any unpaid taxes and water bills or assessments, and such state of facts as an accurate survey and physical inspection of the premises may reveal.